Step-by-Step Guide to Setting Up Email Accounts in cPanel

 - Enter the desired email username.
 For example, if you want the email address to be

-, type "info" in the username field.
+[email protected], type "info" in the username field.

-Once you’ve filled in all the details, click Create to finalize the setup.
+- Click Create to finalize the setup.

-Step 4: Access Your Email Account
+Step 4: Access Your New Email Account

 After creating the email account, you can access it in two ways: